Mellman And McKinnon On The Midterms

 INSKEEP: Oh, that was a metaphor that he used during the campaign about how he said Republicans had driven the car in the ditch and he was trying to get it out.

-Senator MITCH MCCONNELL (Republican, Kentucky): Our friends on the other side, can change now, and work with us to address the issues that are important to the American people that we all understood.
+MITCH MCCONNELL: Our friends on the other side, can change now, and work with us to address the issues that are important to the American people - that we all understood.
 Or, further change, obviously, can happen in 2012.

 MONTAGNE: And so when the two of you listen to those statements, how serious do you think the two sides are about working together, really?

 MCKINNON: And with the Tea Party influence on the Republicans pushing the Republican caucus further right, I think that actually what we're going to see is, you know, a less likely chance that there's going to compromise.

 MELLMAN: We had Mitch McConnell say the other day, that his number objective for this Congress was to prevent President Obama from being reelected.
 Well, if your number one objective for the country is a political objective, then they're just going to continue to say no, continue not to cooperate, continue not to compromise with this president.

 INSKEEP: It almost sounds, when you read the whole interview, that he was basically saying don't be overoptimistic, don't go too far, don't be extreme and don't end up just electing Obama again.
 Isn't it a little different message?

 MELLMAN: But what they're telling us is they're really about the next election, not about the country.
 And that's a serious problem, I think.
 And it's a failing that voters are going to see, I think, on vivid display over the course of the next two years.

 INSKEEP: Mark McKinnon, is there a danger of Republicans overreaching in this environment?

 MCKINNON: So I think if they can get together and work on some of these very thoughtful plans, that there can be some progress.